Reward Biased Maximum Likelihood Estimation for Reinforcement Learning: Introduction

 Due to these developments showing optimal regret performance of RBMLE in these two contexts, it is of interest to examine the regret performance of RBMLE in more general settings.
 This paper takes the first step in finite-time regret analysis and empirical analysis of the RBMLE algorithm for reinforcement learning (RL) tasks that involve the general problem of optimal control of unknown Markov Decision Processes.
-Its two contributions are: \begin{enumerate} \item We propose a new RL algorithm for maximizing rewards for unknown MDPs, that utilizes the RBMLE principle while making control decisions. \item We analyze the finite-time performance, i.e., the learning regret, of the proposed learning algorithm.
-We show that the regret is $O (\log T)$. \end{enumerate} With these results, together with the positive results in the context of stochastic MABs \citep{liu_20} and linear contextual bandits \citep{hung_20}, RBMLE provides a second tool for reinforcement learning, complementing the UCB approach.
+Its key contributions are: \begin{enumerate} \item We propose a new RL algorithm for maximizing rewards for unknown MDPs, that utilizes the RBMLE principle while making control decisions. \item We analyze the finite-time performance, i.e., the learning regret, of the proposed learning algorithm.
+We show that the regret is $O (\log T)$. \item We provide simulation results to show that RBMLE outperforms UCRL2 and TSDE. \end{enumerate} With these results, together with the positive results in the context of stochastic MABs \citep{liu_20} and linear contextual bandits \citep{hung_20}, RBMLE provides a second tool for reinforcement learning, complementing the UCB approach.